AndiA76/SDCND01_2D_Object_Detection/Experimental_Results.md

 ## Transfer Learning Experiments

 ### Evaluation of Transfer Learning Experiments
 In the following experiments PASCAL VOC metrics are used to evaluate the performance of the re-trained model on the validation set.
-They allow for a class-wise evalution of the average precision AP@0.5IOU metric obtained from the precision-recall curve as well as the mean average precision value mAP@0.5IOU, which is the average precision AP@0.5IOU averaged over all classes.
+They allow for a class-wise evalution of the average precision AP@.5IOU metric (meaning AP with IOU threshold = 0.5) obtained from the precision-recall curve as well as the mean average precision value mAP@.5IOU, which is the average precision AP@.5IOU averaged over all classes.
 Howe these object detection metrics are calculated is shown here: [Object-Detection-Metrics](https://github.com/rafaelpadilla/Object-Detection-Metrics).

 ### Exeriments on Optimizer and Batch Size Settings
 The first five experiments focus on the optimizer and scheduler settings mainly focusing on the learning rate as well as on testing different batch sizes using the SSD ResNet50 V1 FPN 640x640 (RetinaNet50).
 In general, larger batch sizes yield better training performance, but are they are limited by the available GPU resources.
 I am using a local setup with an NVIDIA GeForce GTX 1080 Ti GPU with 12 GB memory.